-4. ELEMENT 4 - QMS REPRESENTATIVE

-To identify the QMS Representative for the City of Markham and outline the associated responsibilities and authorities as prescribed in the DWQMS.

-The City of Markham has appointed and authorized the Quality Management System Coordinator as the Quality Management System Representative, who, irrespective of other duties, has the following responsibilities:

-- a) Ensuring that processes and procedures needed for the QMS are established and maintained, - b) Reporting to Top Management on the performance of the QMS and any needed improvement, - c) With the cooperation of all Operating Authority staff, ensuring that current versions of documents required by the QMS are easily identified, retrievable and being used at all times, - d) With the cooperation of all Operating Authority staff, ensuring that personnel are aware of all applicable legislative and regulatory requirements that pertain to their duties for the operation of the Markham Distribution System; - e) Promoting awareness of the QMS throughout the operating authority.
+4. ELEMENT 4 - QMS REPRESENTATIVE 4.1 PURPOSE To identify the QMS Representative for the City of Markham and outline the associated responsibilities and authorities as prescribed in the DWQMS.
+4.2 DESCRIPTION The City of Markham has appointed and authorized the Quality Management System Coordinator as the Quality Management System Representative, who, irrespective of other duties, has the following responsibilities: - a) Ensuring that processes and procedures needed for the QMS are established and maintained. - b) Reporting to Top Management on the performance of the QMS and any needed improvement, - With the cooperation of all Operating Authority staff, ensuring that current versions of documents required by the QMS are easily identified, retrievable and being used at all times, - d) With the cooperation of all Operating Authority staff, ensuring that personnel are aware of all applicable legislative and regulatory requirements that pertain to their duties for the operation of the Markham Distribution System; - e) Promoting awareness of the QMS throughout the operating authority.
 Detailed responsibilities and authorities of the QMS Coordinator are outlined in the Standard Operating Procedure 9 - Organizational Roles, Responsibilities and Authorities.

-DWQMS Element 4 - Quality Management System Representative

-SLD 5a - Control of Documents

-SLD 5b - Control of Records

-- SOP 9 Organizational Roles, Responsibilities and Authorities - SOP 12 Communications
+4.3 ASSOCIATED DOCUMENTS AND REFERENCES DWQMS Element 4 - Quality Management System Representative SLD 5a - Control of Documents SLD 5b - Control of Records SOP 9 - Organizational Roles, Responsibilities and Authorities SOP 12 - Communications

 5. ELEMENT 5 - DOCUMENT AND RECORDS CONTROL

+5.1 PURPOSE

 These procedures outline and define the process for managing, maintaining and protecting all documents and records required for the conformance of the QMS.

+5.2 DESCRIPTION

 The system level document procedures, SLD 5a - Control of Documents and SLD 5b - Control of Records, describe how the QMS documents and records are properly: identified, stored, protected, retained and disposed/discarded.
 The procedures also explain methods for ensuring legibility and irretrievability.

+5.3 ASSOCIATED DOCUMENTS AND REFERENCES

 DWQMS Element 5 - Document and Records Control

 SLD 5a - Control of Documents

 SLD 5b - Control of Records